leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

     ![Select Database Home](./images/select-db-home.png " ")

-    * **Select an existing Database Home**: The Database Home display name field allows you to choose the Database Home from the existing homes for the database version you specified.
+    * **Select an existing Database Home**: The Database Home display name field allows you to choose the Database Home from the existing homes for the specified database version.
 If no Database Home with that version exists, you must create a new one.

     * **Create a new Database Home**: Use this option to provision a new Database Home for your database.

-    **Create administrator credentials**: *(Read only)* A database administrator SYS user will be created with the password you supply.
+    **Create administrator credentials**: *(Read only)* A database administrator SYS user will be created with the Password you supply.

        * **Username**: SYS
-       * **Password**: Supply the password for this user.
-The password must meet the following criteria:
+       * **Password**: Supply the Password for this user.
+The Password must meet the following criteria:

          A strong password for SYS, SYSTEM, TDE wallet, and PDB Admin.
 The password must be 9 to 30 characters and contain at least two uppercase, two lowercase, two numeric, and two special characters.
 The special characters must be _, #, or -.
 The password must not contain the username (SYS, SYSTEM, and so on) or the word "oracle" either in forward or reversed order and regardless of casing.